A programme to support NHS dentists, dental therapists, dental hygienists and dental nurses taking a prolonged career break

-The Directorate has set up a programme to support Dentists, Dental Therapists, Dental Hygienists and Dental Nurses working in the NHS who are taking a career break in excess of six months.
+The Directorate has set up a programme to support dentists and DCPs working in the NHS who are taking a career break in excess of six months.
 Suitable applicants may be eligible to enrol on the Directorate’s Keeping in Touch Scheme (KITS) programme.
-Should you wish to join the scheme, please complete the application form.
+This Scheme is currently free of charge.

 Enrolment on the Scheme provides access to the following benefits:

-- DCP applicants must have worked in a dental practice providing NHS dental services in the Directorate area for a minimum of one year prior to applying to join the Scheme
+- DCP applicants must have worked in a dental practice providing NHS dental services in the Directorate area for a minimum of one year prior to applying to join the scheme

-- All applicants must be able to demonstrate a commitment to NHS dental practice for at least three days per week for a minimum of one year prior to applying to join the Scheme
+- Applicants must state their intention to return to NHS primary care dental practice at a date in the future; all applicants must be able to demonstrate having had a commitment to NHS dental practice for at least three days per week for a minimum of one year prior to applying to join the Scheme

-- Scheme members may not undertake any paid dental activity whilst members of the Scheme without the prior written permission of the Postgraduate Dental Dean
+- Scheme members may not undertake any paid dental activity whilst members of the Scheme, without the prior written permission of the Postgraduate Dental Dean

 - The Directorate reserves the right to withdraw the Scheme, in whole or in part, at any time

 - The Directorate reserves the right to refuse or terminate membership of the Scheme, at its sole discretion

 - The Directorate reserves the right to alter or amend the conditions and requirements at any time.
 Where possible, advance notice of any changes will be given to Scheme members